-Corporate Culture, Employees and Professional Development
+Corporate Culture and Employee Development

-We strive to maintain a culture that embodies collaboration, respect for all, an emphasis on diversity and inclusion, and an unwavering commitment to, and passion for, our work.
+We strive to foster and maintain a culture that embodies collaboration, respect for all, an emphasis on diversity, inclusion and belonging, and an unwavering commitment to, and passion for, our work.

 The expertise, intelligence, and creativity of our employees drive our innovation, and their passion and commitment to excellence are the cornerstone of our success.
-We are committed to supporting our employees' well-being in a transparent, inclusive, and collaborative culture and providing them with the tools and resources to flourish personally and professionally.
-In 2019, we conducted over 200 training sessions across our locations, including with our field-based employees, on topics such as performance management, problem solving, leadership development, communication and mentorship.
+We are committed to supporting our employees' well-being in a transparent, inclusive, and collaborative environment, and providing them with the training, support and resources they need to succeed.
+In 2020, we conducted over 200 training sessions across our locations and remotely, including with our U.S.-based field sales force, on topics such as performance management, problem solving, leadership development, communication and mentorship.